My Uncle Tio was a moron.

 On April 1, 1970, Uncle Tio entered the ring for the last time.
 What has generally been dismissed as urban legend, has, for my family anyway, cemented his legacy.
 Tio was hungry for a challenge, and he found one in a twenty-one year old Olympic gold medalist named George Foreman.
 Foreman, one of the most feared figures in boxing history, had already gotten his professional career off to a 12-0 start, 11 coming by way of knockout.
 The prospect of a 50-year-old man fighting a young lion like Foreman was insane.
 Still, Tio had something to prove.

 No one can say with any certainty how long the fight actually lasted.
 According to Muhammad Ali, who was sitting ringside, the bout was stopped somewhere around the third round.
-Others had it going to the seventh round before it was actually halted.
+Others had it going to the tenth and final round before it was actually halted.
 No one can say with any authority because all records and remnants of the fight have been purged and the winner never declared.